Lightnet/gd_multiplayer_battle_combat/README.md

 # game logics:

 ```
+-autoload script
+	- GameData
+		- this handle save and load config
+	- Global
+		- this handle scene change for scene 2d and 3d, GUI (graphic user interface)
+	- GameNetwork
+		- this handle network set up for server and client

 -Host / Join
 -Load Scene
 -Scene Level
-	-call server for this client or server to add counter
+	- call server for this client or server to add counter
-	-start_game

--Game
+	- start_game
+	- handle disconnect on client peer
 ```

+# multiplayer start and loading:
+- When the start scene load path file
+	- wait for scene load and client to add counter
+- check while clients finish loading (need to prevent other player join in later)
+- initial spawn players
+- death check (not added)

 # Notes:
 - network error sync on